 In addition, since incision lines are limited to only around the areola, a suboptimal breast lift is observed on the order of 1 to 2 cm when most patients would benefit from a 4 to 5 cm lift at a minimum.
 Finally, the peri-areolar lift does not allow for the optimal reshaping of the breast.
 This will result in residual ptosis of the lower breast tissues.

 Patients routinely present following peri-areolar lifts complaining that their areolas are deformed and that they feel that their breasts mounds are still too low.
-Unsatisfied patients are offered Dr. Mowlavi’s modified vertical mastopexy is the definitive treatment to fix poor areola scarring after breast lift surgery.
+Unsatisfied patients are offered Our Surgical Team’s modified vertical mastopexy is the definitive treatment to fix poor areola scarring after breast lift surgery.

 In fact, the new areola complex is designed to sit on top of the created pillar structure thus eliminating all tension on the areola.
 In addition, the newly created nipple and areola can be made into a more desirable, smaller areola.
 The vertical mastopexy also takes advantage of its capacity to routinely provide up to 5 cm of lift to all patients.

-Finally, Dr. Mowlavi’s modified vertical mastopexy takes advantage of an incision pattern designed from a traditional breast lift, called the Weiss pattern, that allows for the ideal reshaping of the breast tissue.
-Dr. Mowlavi has incorporated this Weiss pattern into the originally published vertical mastopexy to allow for optimized breast reshaping.
-The final advantage of the vertical mastopexy is that it allows for the simultaneous incorporation of an implant without compromising the survivability of the nipple and areola.
+Finally, Our Surgical Team’s modified vertical mastopexy takes advantage of an incision pattern designed from a traditional breast lift, called the Weiss pattern, that allows for the ideal reshaping of the breast tissue.
+Our Surgical Team has incorporated this Weiss pattern into the originally published vertical mastopexy to allow for optimized breast reshaping and fix poor areola scarring after breast lift.